liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ![Figure x.x: TPL file in *Layout Template Editor* (palette is hidden)](../../images/layout-template-tpl-blank.png)

-Then, click the triangle in the upper left corder of the editor, to bring the Palette into view.
+Then click the triangle in the upper left corder of the editor to bring the Palette into view.

 ![Figure x.x: TPL file in *Layout Template Editor* with pallet in view](../../images/layout-template-tpl-blank-with-palette.png)

-From the palette, you can drag rows, columns, and even existing templates, onto your canvas.
+From the palette you can drag rows, columns, and even existing templates onto your canvas.

-Jump-start the deisgn of your new layout template, by dragging an entire *existing* layout template into the editor.
-Then, modify it, adding, deleting, and adjusting elements as you like.
+Start designing your new layout template by dragging an entire *existing* layout template into the editor.
+Then modify it by adding, deleting, and adjusting elements as you like.

 ![Figure x.x: Example - Starting with existing template *2 Column (50/50)*](../../images/layout-template-tpl-start.png)

-After adding a rows and columns, drag their edges vertically and horizontally to achieve desired row/column dimensions.
-And remember, your layout is not etched in stone; in *Visual (Experimental)* mode, you can start over as many times as you like as you working out your layout designs.
+After adding rows and columns, drag their edges vertically and horizontally to achieve the desired dimensions.
+Remember, your layout is not etched in stone.
+In *Visual (Experimental)* mode, you can start over as many times as you like as you're working out your layout designs.

 ![Figure x.x: Visually adjusted template](../../images/layout-template-tpl-visual-almost.png)